-The foundation coach award is the starting point for your coaching journey in cycling.
+The starting point for your coaching journey in cycling.

 If you are new to coaching cycling, have limited coaching knowledge or want to get more involved in your club, then this is the course for you.
-On completion of this programme you will achieve the Level 1 Award in Coaching Cycling, which is the nationally recognised qualification for coaching cycling.
+On completion of this programme you will achieve the Level 1 Award in Coaching Cycling and be able to coach the essential techniques to groups of riders.

 - Be at least 16 years of age.

 - Valid Emergency First Aid certificate (minimum six hours), or equivalent.

 - Commitment to complete the course within five weeks.